-- Canon Discontinuity: Certain aspects of Alpha and its game manual rather lean on her as the choice for heroine with Bullet as her partner by default, but if her profile was left completely unmodified, she would default to the real robot route of the game.
-Alpha 2 establishes the super robot route from Alpha is the canon one, and at no point in Alpha or Original Generation does she ever get to use a Huckebein, unless the player forces her into one for Original Generation.
+- Canon Discontinuity: Certain aspects of Alpha and its game manual leans on her as the choice for heroine with Bullet as her partner by default, but if her profile is left completely unmodified, she would default to the real robot route of the game.
+Alpha 2 establishes the super robot route from Alpha is the canon choice, and at no point in Alpha or Original Generation does she ever get to use a Huckebein unless players force her into one for the latter.

-- Chickification: Averted in Alpha, as Kusuha (being the protagonist) is usually the one who wears the pants in the relationship with Bullet, being the one bailing him out when he's in trouble.
-The trope is played straight in Original Generation, though, with Bullet rescuing her often.
-However, the Second Original Generation subverts it a la Alpha, thanks in no small part to the Alpha 2 storyline prominently taking the stage.
+- Averted in Alpha as Kusuha (being the protagonist) is usually the one who wears the pants in the relationship with Bullet, being the one bailing him out when he's in trouble, but played straight in Original Generation with Bullet rescuing her often.
+However, the Second Original Generation subverts it a la Alpha thanks in no small part to the Alpha 2 storyline prominently taking the stage.

-- She can also, naturally, get this in the original Alpha if she's chosen as the partner, rather than the protagonist, since she essentially switches roles with Bulletnote .
+- She can also get this in the original Alpha if she's chosen as the partner rather than the protagonist since she essentially switches roles with Bulletnote .

-- Cutscene Incompetence: In Original Generation, when Ingram kidnaps her.
+- In Original Generation, when Ingram kidnaps her.

-- This was particularly galling for Alpha players, since "fight four-on-one" is less "a time to panic and get captured" and more "a typical day at work and an often-used strategy for farming experience" for Alpha-verse Kusuha.
+- This is particularly galling for Alpha players since "fight four-on-one" is less "a time to panic and get captured" and more "a typical day at work and an often-used strategy for farming experience" for Alpha-verse Kusuha.

-- Flanderization: Of a physical attribute.
-In Alpha, her bustline was admittedly a bit ample but not ridiculous by any means.
-As the series went on, it started to grow to a point where it almost enters Gag Boobs territory, with new outfits to accentuate it.
-This has always been a bit divisive - some players find it cute while others deem it unnecessary and a bit demeaning and distracting for a character who is otherwise treated with absolute seriousness, especially in the sequels.
+- Of a "physical" attribute: in Alpha, her bustline is admittedly ample, but not ridiculous.
+As the series progresses, it starts to grow to a point where it enters Gag Boobs territory with new outfits to accentuate it.
+This becomes a sore spot - some players find it cute, while others deem it unnecessary, demeaning and distracting for a character who is otherwise treated with seriousness, especially in the sequels.

-- Her health drinks have also gotten this treatment, though this is probably fed in part by Memetic Mutation from the fans.
-In Original Generation, the concoction comes up as being disgusting and the crew finds a way to avoid drinking it.
-Come Alpha 3 and the Original Generation sequels, its treated as the most vile element in the universe, able to make men like Guy Shishioh and Sanger Zonvolt cringe in terror.
+- Her health drinks have also gotten this treatment, though this is fed in part by the fandom: in Original Generation, the concoction comes up as being disgusting and the crew finds ways to avoid drinking it.
+Come Alpha 3 and the Original Generation sequels, it's treated as the most vile element in the universe, able to make men like Guy Shishioh and Sanger Zonvolt cringe in terror.

-- Four-Temperament Ensemble: In the ATX Team of Original Generation, Kusuha would be the "Supine".
+- Four-Temperament Ensemble: In the ATX Team of Original Generation, Kusuha is the "Supine".

 - The Four Gods: RyuOhKi; the Shin RyuKoOh in Alpha incorporates all four.

-- Gargle Blaster AND Lethal Chef: Her health drink; run in terror if you see her offering it to you, at the very least.
+- Her health drink: her friends run in terror if they see her offering it them.

-- Subverted with Lethal Chef: apparently, she's able to cook normal things, namely a birthday cake in Alpha 3.
-She just tends to add her dreaded health drink ingredients.
-The reason why the cake wasn't lethal was because Bullet "accidentally ruined" the various ingredients.
+- Subverted with Lethal Chef: Kusuha can cook normal food, namely a birthday cake in Alpha 3; unfortunately, she tends to add her dreaded health drink ingredients.
+The reason why the cake isn't deemed lethal is because Bullet "accidentally ruined" the various ingredients.

-- Believe it or not, he health drinks actually work: despite being bad enough to knock a grown man out with one sip, once they recover, they feel completely energized.
-That being said, the cast of Alpha and Original Generation will usually find excuses to duck out of the room whenever she brings out her drink tray.
-Even the normally poker-faced Kyosuke mildly panics when she starts offering them out.
+- Irony ensues when the health drinks work as intended: despite being bad enough to knock a grown man out with one sip, once they recover, they feel completely energized.
+That being said, the cast of Alpha and Original Generation will usually find excuses to duck out of the room whenever she brings in a drink tray: even the normally poker-faced Kyosuke mildly panics when she starts offering them out.

-- Iconic Sequel Character: Kusuha was created a full decade after SRW went into print, and Ryusei and the SRX Team were meant to represent Banpresto and the franchise, yet she's in the running for being the developer's most iconic character.
-Her competitors include Ryusei, Sanger (by proxy of Memetic Badassery) and Masaki, one of only two originals (the other being Shu Shirakawa) to edge her (and Bullet) out in number of overall appearances, thanks to the Masou Kishin games and Alpha Gaiden.
+- Kusuha was created a full decade after SRW went into print, and Ryusei and the SRX Team are meant to represent Banpresto and the franchise, yet she's in the running for being the developer's favorite.
+Her competitors include Ryusei, Sanger (by proxy of Memetic Badassery) and Masaki, one of two originals (the other being Shu Shirakawa) to edge her (and Bullet) out in number of overall appearances, thanks to the Masou Kishin games and Alpha Gaiden.

-- To put this into perspective, Kusuha has more "character goods" - plastic model figures, posters, what have you - than any other SRW original, and more overall merchandise than the entire cast of some of the licensed properties she shares games with.
-The other potential icons can't lay claim to half of what she has.
-And the existence of all this merch is fed by raw fan demand.
+- To put this into perspective, Kusuha has more overall merchanise - plastic model figures, posters, what have you - than any other SRW original, including the entire cast of some of the licensed properties she shares games with; other potential icons can't lay claim to half of what she has.
+Much of the existence of this merchandising is fed directly by raw fan demand.

-- Kiai: Kusuha's version of the "Gespenst Kick".
-An interesting point about her yell is she's able to hold the last part of "Chesto!" for people to hear clearly.
-By comparison, both Sanger and Bullet have been slipping a little lately, so their kiai sounds more like "CHESTAAAAGH!"
+- Kiai: Kusuha's version of the "Gespenst Kick"; interestingly, she is able to hold the last part of the scream for people to hear clearly.
+By comparison, Bullet and Sanger have been slipping lately, thus their Kiai sounds more reserved.

 - Kill It with Fire: RyuKoOh's "Magma Vasarl"

-- Leitmotif: "Blue Blue Sky".
-Upon receiving the RyuKoOh, Ware ni Teki Nashi ("None Can Oppose Me"; localized as "I Am Invincible!").
+- "Blue Blue Sky" by default; upon receiving the RyuKoOh, Ware ni Teki Nashi ("None Can Oppose Me"; localized as "I Am Invincible!")

-- There's also Ano Aoi Sora e ("Towards That Blue Sky") for the RyuJinKi and GouRyu Kai, and Warera ni Teki Nashi ("None Can Oppose Us") for the Shin RyuKoOh.
+- Ano Aoi Sora e ("Towards That Blue Sky") for the RyuJinKi and GouRyu Kai, and Warera ni Teki Nashi ("None Can Oppose Us") for the Shin RyuKoOh

-- "Cockpit of Steel", the theme for the Grungust Type-2, is also often associated with her, since it would be her Leitmotif for much of the first Alpha game if the player selects her and the super robot route; it was also "her" theme for first Original Generation release, provided she's kept in the Grungust Type-2.
+- "Cockpit of Steel", the theme for the Grungust Type-2, is often associated with her since it would be Kusuha's Leitmotif for much of Alpha if players select her and the super robot route; it's also "her" theme for the first Original Generation game, provided she's kept in the Grungust Type-2.

 - The Medic: It WAS her job, until she changed professions.

 - Off Model/Early Installment Weirdness: Kusuha is a little (in)famous for having a "weird" profile portrait in Alpha.
-While everyone else in-game more or less resembles their art (shown on this page), Kusuha's "profile" portrait, used in the story sections between missions, features a neck that's a little long, eyes a little too far apart, and the rendering on the eyes themselves is a bit funny.
-This◊ is a good example of the phenomenon.
-Even stranger is the fact her small unit portrait is fine - it's just her profile.
-Corrected when Original Generation was released, becoming more on-model in successive installments.
+While everyone else in-game more or less resembles their character design (shown on this page), Kusuha's "profile" portrait used during the intermission story sections features a neck that's a little long, eyes a little too far apart, and the rendering on the eyes themselves look funny (seen here◊).
+Even stranger is the fact her small unit portrait is fine - it's her profile that's astoundingly odd.
+Corrected when Original Generation is released, becoming more on-model in successive installments.

-- Overly Long Name: Not herself, but a running thing with the Choukijin pilots (except Bullet) is they love Calling Your Attacks in long strings of kanji that quickly become this if one attempts to translate them.
+- Overly Long Name: Not herself, but a running thing with Choukijin pilots (except Bullet) is they take Calling Your Attacks in long strings of kanji that quickly turn into this if one attempts to translate them.